Richard Gaskell (solicitor): Legal career

 Gaskell became an articled clerk at the Bristol-based firm of solicitors Burges Salmon in 1955; he was admitted a solicitor in 1960 and entered the law firm Lawrence Tucketts (also based in Bristol) that year as an assistant solicitor; he was made a partner in 1963, remaining as such through to 1997 (and as the firm's Senior Partner from 1989 to 1997).
 Afterwards, until 2009 Gaskell remained at Lawrence Tucketts (which became TLT LLP in 2000) as a consultant.

 Gaskell served as president of the Bristol Law Society from 1978 to 1979, president of the Association of South Western Law Societies from 1980 to 1981, and finally as vice-president from 1987 to 1988 and then president from 1988 to 1989 of the Law Society of England and Wales; he was on the latter's council from 1969 and 1992.
 He was knighted in the 1989 Birthday Honours.
 Through his work in the Law Society, Gaskell was heavily involved in advocating for solicitors to be given equal rights of audience in the higher courts, which at that time barristers had a monopoly over; the Thatcher government was convinced of the merits of these arguments and enacted the reforms in the Courts and Legal Services Act 1990.
 At the same time, he sought to protect the solicitors' profession's monopoly over conveyancing, which the government wanted to remove; while the government had wanted to allow banks to do their own conveyancing work, advocacy from the Law Society under Gaskell resulted in these changes being watered down in the 1990 Act, so that banks could not carry out this work for people they were lending to and strict requirements were placed on the new non-solicitor conveyancers the Act allowed for.
 As The Times put it, Gaskell was therefore "at the heart of the biggest shake-up of the legal profession in the 20th century".

 Non-legal work and later life

 Outside of the law, Gaskell was chairman of the SS Great Britain Project, and he "turned around" the project's stagnating progress.

+He served as the Knight Principal of the Imperial Society of Knights Bachelor from 2000 to 2006.

 Gaskell died on 17 July 2015.
 In his obituary, The Times described him as "one of Britain's most respected solicitors".